gbouras13/dnaapler/README.md

   ```
 Usage: dnaapler all [OPTIONS]

-  Reorients contigs to begin with any of dnaA, repA or terL
+  Reorients contigs to begin with any of dnaA, repA, terL or archaeal COG1474 Orc1/cdc6

 Options:
   -h, --help               Show this message and exit.